 Same with the Crimson Guard figures; this was most notable during the GI Joe Vs Cobra/Valor Vs Venom years, when Hasbro built a new Crimson Guard mold and opted to not release as part of the regular series, opting to make the figure a Toys 'R Us exclusive.
 To ease fan anger, the figure was largely released in a series of army builder sets, meaning fans buying the figure could build their own units without having to buy multiple figures.

 Firefly may be the queen of this trope.
 From the moment she was introduced, she was arguably the most popular of all the ponies.
-Even though she wasn't in much of the series, she was depicted on a ton of merchandise.
+Even though she wasn't in much of the series, having one TV special before getting the Brother Chuck treatment, and having a reoccurring role in the British comics, she was depicted on a ton of merchandise.
 When Rescue from Midnight Castle was rereleased on video in the 1990s, it was renamed Firefly's Adventure, even though Megan is really the main character.
 Lauren Faust even based Rainbow Dash's personality on her.
-(She would actually be Firefly if not for copyright issues).
+(She would have been Firefly if not for copyright issues).